So You Want To Apply for a NIDILRR Grant? Here Are the Basics

 Understanding NIDILRR Programs

 NIDILRR’s mission is to generate new knowledge and promote its effective use to improve the abilities of people with disabilities to perform activities of their choice in the community, and also to expand society’s capacity to provide full opportunities and accommodations for its citizens with disabilities.

 NIDILRR accomplishes its mission largely through grants with institutions of higher education, profit making and non-profit organizations and other agencies and organizations.
 However, individuals are eligible for the Switzer Research Fellowship program.

 Grants are awarded through eight programs or primary funding mechanisms as described below.
-To read a brief description of the program or funding mechanism of interest to you just click on it from the menu below.
+Use the links below to read a brief descriptions of the programs or funding mechanisms of interest to you.
 Alternatively, you can view the number of NIDILRR Grants by Funding Status in Each Program/Funding Mechanism.

 Back to top

 The basic steps of applying include:

 These basic steps are described below.
 We have included a separate section on writing a successful application.